[Source: Survey123 for ArcGIS Blog in GeoNet]

 Typically, barcodes are attached to things using a sticker, or simply printed on them.
 You can put any data you may want in a barcode, but generally they are used to unequivocally identify the item.
 Barcodes are designed to encode data in a way that can quickly be scanned using either a barcode scanner, or through the camera of your smartphone.

-A typical use of barcodes with Survey123 for ArcGIS is that where an asset, like a pole, meter, pipe etc has a barcode in it; Field users with Survey123 scan this barcode to quickly bring the unique identifier and other asset information into the Survey.
+A typical use of barcodes with Survey123 is that where an asset, like a pole, meter, pipe etc has a barcode in it; field users with Survey123 scan this barcode to quickly bring the unique identifier and other asset information into the form.
 In this way, room for error when capturing the unique identifier of the asset is removed, not to mention that capturing the data is very quick.

 The Survey123 field app can interpret barcodes though your device’s camera, so you do not need external barcode hardware to work with them.

 In this photo, you can see a field user leveraging Survey123 barcode scanning capabilities to support sign inspections.
 If you look close enough, you will be able to see that the pole and the sign have both a sticker with a barcode.
 The barcodes include information about the unique ID of the asset, ensuring data integrity and simplifying the completion of the Survey.
-Many thanks to Gary Bowles, GIS Database Administrator at Seneca Resources Corporation for the photo and his continuous feedback on Survey123 for ArcGIS.
+Many thanks to Gary Bowles, GIS Database Administrator at Seneca Resources Corporation for the photo.

 Types of barcodes